manish-003/aura/content/_index.md

 cascade:
   featured_image: '/curves.jpg'
 ---
- _Welcome to the official page of the Association for Undergraduates of Robotics and Automtion_
+ _Welcome to the official page of the Association for Undergraduates of Robotics and Automation_
  {{< figure src=robogates.jpg >}}